 If you think your website is infected, then you can use GoDaddy’s Express Malware Removal to quickly and efficiently remove any traces of malware.

 Then, for future prevention, make sure you stay up-to-date and safe with GoDaddy Website Security, powered by Sucuri (already included if you purchase Express Malware Removal).
-With Google blacklist monitoring and removal, advanced security monitoring, unlimited malware removal and hack repair, and so much more, you can enjoy an effective solution that works 24/7/365.
+With Google blocklist monitoring and removal, advanced security monitoring, unlimited malware removal and hack repair, and so much more, you can enjoy an effective solution that works 24/7/365.

 Virus and malware protection